Matrix product operator representations for the local conserved quantities of the Heisenberg chain: Summary and Outlook

 \section{Summary and Outlook}

 In this work, we show the matrix product operator(MPO) representation of the local conserved quantities for the spin-$1/2$ Heisenberg chain and its $\mathrm{SU}(N)$ generalization.
 In terms of our MPO representation, the local conserved quantities are more simply written: the pattern in the expression of the MPO is more straightforward than that of the local conserved quantities themselves.
-The Catalan tree pattern of the local conserved quantities naturally appears from the product of the MPOs.
+Especially the coefficients appearing in the MPO are simpler than those in the bare expressions for the local charges~\eqref{eq:XXX_Qk}, and the Catalan tree pattern of the local conserved quantities naturally appears from the product of the MPOs.
 This means the complexity of the local conserved quantities is folded into the product of the MPO.

-Investigating the MPO representation of local conserved quantities in other quantum integrable models is an intriguing future research direction.
-Especially the generalization of our result to the spin-$1/2$ XYZ chain~\cite{Nozawa2020}, the anisotropic case of the Heisenberg chain is an interesting topic.
-And it would also be worthwhile to verify how the mutual commutativity of the local conserved quantities can be explained with our MPO representation.
+The generalization of our result to the local charges in the spin-$1/2$ XYZ chain~\cite{Nozawa2020}, which is the anisotropic generalization of the Heisenberg chain considered here is an interesting topic.
+It would also be worthwhile to verify how the mutual commutativity of the local conserved quantities can be explained with our MPO representation.

-Another potential direction is the investigation of the open boundary case.
-In the periodic boundary condition, the boundary term of the local conserved quantity is trivial: they have the same structure as the bulk term.
+Our strategy may be useful to find the general expressions for the local charges in more general integrable quantum spin chains.
+To obtain the general expression for the local charges, one must identify the operator basis that constructs them and discern the regularity of their coefficients.
+When looking at the bare local charges, these tasks are very hard for interacting integrable spin chains.
+Hence, once one represents the lower-order charges with MPO, the patterns may become clearer and we may predict the general forms for the local charges via MPO representation.
+The local charges considered in this work have already been found for decades before.
+Therefore, it is interesting to investigate the MPO representation for local charges whose general forms have not been found.
+In this spirit, the investigation of local charges in open boundary cases is also interesting.
+In the periodic boundary condition, the boundary term of the local conserved quantity is trivial: they have the same structure as the bulk term, as discussed in Appendix~\ref{app:boundary}.
 However, the boundary term in the open boundary condition is non-trivial, and the expressions have yet to be elucidated even for the most famous spin-$1/2$ Heisenberg chain~\cite{Grabowski1996open}.
-Using the MPO representation, we might infer the pattern of the boundary terms also in the open boundary case.
+Using the MPO representation, we might infer the pattern of the boundary terms in the open boundary case.